Syndicated Placements – Are they a complete waste of time?

 And the data backed argument?
 Well, in 2014 Reboot was the owner of one of the largest privately owned and kept PBN network.
 Over 2000 sites.

-We used it for assisting with rankings for smaller clients that could not afford to pay for fully fledged Digital PR services.
+We used it for assisting with rankings for smaller clients that could not afford to pay for fully fledged Digital PR agency.
 We were always upfront about it and have made the clients aware of the risks involved.
 But, later that year with Penguin 3.0, and then in 2016 4.0, the risks have become far too much for a reputable agency to carry.
 So, even though none were ever de-indexed or penalised, we completely halted the use of our PBN.
 So, we were left with over 2000 sites and were not sure what to do with them all.
 So, we decided to do with them what we do best: Run experiments.

 Well, one of those experiments was to look at links from sites from the same C-class IP addresses.
 At the time it was quite a rampant opinion that those links do not have the same power as unique IP links.
 We were not convinced.
 And like we did with the outdated view that outgoing links were bad for your site retention of Page Rank (proved that opinion wrong in 2016), we set out to prove that links from same IP address would not act any differently than ones from unique IP addresses.